 Item In this situation: There is this result: 1 There are one or more overstated amounts under section 705-315 for the subsidiary member but no understated amount under that section for the subsidiary member There is a net overstated amount .
 It is the overstated amount, or the sum of the overstated amounts.
 2 There are one or more understated amounts under section 705-315 for the subsidiary member but no overstated amount under that section for the subsidiary member There is a net understated amount .
 It is the understated amount, or the sum of the understated amounts.
 3 There are both one or more overstated amounts and one or more understated amounts under section 705-315 for the subsidiary member and the sum of the overstated amounts exceeds the sum of the understated amounts There is a net overstated amount .
 It is the difference between those sums 4 There are both one or more overstated amounts and one or more understated amounts under section 705-315 for the subsidiary member and the sum of the overstated amounts is less than the sum of the understated amounts There is a net understated amount .
-It is the difference between those sums

-- (4) If the time when the Commissioner becomes aware of the errors is within the period within which the Commissioner may amend all of the assessments necessary to correct the errors, then, for the head company core purposes mentioned in subsection 701-1(2): - (a) if you have a net overstated amount-you make a capital gain equal to that amount; or - (b) if you have a net understated amount-you make a capital loss equal to that amount.
+It is the difference between those sums (4) If the time when the Commissioner by within the period within which the C of the assessments necessary to correct head company core purposes mention (a) if you have a net overstated ar gain equal to that amount; or (b) if you have a net understated a loss equal to that amount. ommissioner may amend all ect the errors, then, for the ned in subsection 701-1(2): nount-you make a capital